Siphenathi/EmployeeProjectManagement/Front-End/employee.project.management.ui/README.md

 ### `npm install`

-To firstly install the packages, this project has been pushed without packages
+install the packages, this project has been pushed without packages

 ### `npm start`